sous-chefs/ntp/README.md

 ## Description

-Installs and configures ntp, optionally configure ntpdate on debian family platforms.
+Installs and configures ntp and optionally configures ntpdate on Red Hat-family and Debian-family Linux distributions, or FreeBSD family platforms.

 ### About the refactor